Skip to main contentIBM Quantum Documentation

 • Circuit library (qiskit.circuit.library) - A vast range of circuits, instructions, and gates - key building blocks for circuit-based quantum computations.

 • Quantum info library (qiskit.quantum_info) - A toolkit for working with quantum states, operators and channels, using exact calculations (no sampling noise).
-Use this module to specify input observables and analyse fidelity of outputs from primitives queries.
+Use this module to specify input observables and analyze fidelity of outputs from primitives queries.

 • Primitives (qiskit.primitives) - The module that contains the base definitions and reference implementations of the Sampler and Estimator primitives, from which different quantum hardware providers can derive their own implementations.
 See more information about the Qiskit Runtime primitives in the documentation.